St John Ambulance

 Each year, around 3000 people are bitten by snakes.
 One of Australia’s most renowned native animals is the deadly brown snake.
 The venomous reptile is one of many lethal creatures that inhabit our contrasting landscapes but it is certainly the most frequently encountered.
 The brown snake has made headlines for making an out-of-season appearance across Australia.
 Brown snakes can be found all across Australia which is why every Australian should know how to provide snake bite First Aid.

-This year has already seen a rise in the number of snake sightings.
 More snakes have been spotted in gardens and vegetation as people stay and work at home.
-Australia is also predicted to have increased rainfall over the next 6 months due to La Nina, which can lead to abundant grass growth; an attractive environment for snakes.
-Snakes will also become more active as the weather starts to warm up in spring and summer.
+Abundant grass growth also makes for an attractive environment for snakes.
+Snakes will become more active as the weather starts to warm up in spring and summer.

 There are up to 100 species of venomous snakes throughout Australia that have the ability to cause moderate to severe symptoms from a snake bite.
 Because of this, all snakebites must be treated seriously.
 With Australian snake season making an early debut it’s important that if you’re planning an outdoor adventure or live in a snake prone area you are equipped and have the knowledge to provide snake bite First Aid if the need arises.